guoqiang-zhang-x/BDIA/README.md

-### An Implementation of the BDIA Technique from [Exact Diffusion Inversion via Bi-directional Integration Approximation](https://arxiv.org/abs/2307.10829) by Guoqiang Zhang, J. P. Lewis, and W. Bastiaan Kleijn
+### An Implementation of the BDIA Technique from [Exact Diffusion Inversion via Bi-directional Integration Approximation](https://arxiv.org/abs/2307.10829), ECCV, 2024, by Guoqiang Zhang, J. P. Lewis, and W. Bastiaan Kleijn

 In brief, BDIA is a time-reversible ODE solver that can be applied to improve the performance of both diffusion sampling and diffusion inversion.
 Suppose we would like to estimate the next diffusion state $`\boldsymbol{z}_{i-1}`$ by solving a probability ordinary differential equation (ODE)
 ```math